The official rules for the French-American Foundation and Florence Gould Foundation Annual Translation Prize.

 - Only book-length translations will be accepted.

-- All categories of fiction and non-fiction works are eligible, with the exception of poetry, technical, scientific and reference works, and children's literature.
+- All categories of fiction and non-fiction works are eligible, with the exception of poetry, technical, scientific and reference works, graphic novels, and children’s literature.

 - Self-published books and reprints are not eligible.

 - Although all eligible books must have been published in the United States, translators may be of any nationality.